New York's 2019 Climate Law Requirements

 OUR DEMANDS

-• No funding for new nuclear reactors and no false solutions such as carbon capture, renewable “natural” gas and biofuels
+No funding for new nuclear reactors and no false solutions such as carbon capture, renewable “natural” gas or biofuels

 REVENUE PROPOSALS

 Cap-and-Invest: The climate law requires New York to develop regulations by January 1, 2024 to reduce greenhouse gas (GHG) emissions sufficient to meet the climate law targets.
 Governor Hochul proposed a cap-and-invest program to meet the mandate.
-However, she has thus far refused to release proposed regulations.
-As a result of a lawsuit by climate advocates, Hochul was ordered to release the regulations.
+However, instead of releasing the regulations she is proposing to rollback the climate law mandates.
 We demand the implementation of a strong cap-and-invest program that includes comprehensive reporting and enforceable annual GHG reductions, and that prohibits allowance trading.
 A cap-and-invest system will raise billions of dollars annually for climate programs, including renewable energy, public transit, greening our schools and housing, and resilience for frontline communities.
-Our proposals as to how to design cap-and-invest, along with a CLCPA enforcement provision, are laid out in A3975 Kelles/S4651 Parker.
+Our proposals as to how to design cap-and-invest, are laid out in A3975 Kelles/S4651 Parker.

 Invest in Our New York (IONY): We support a package of bills advanced by the IONY coalition focused on tax fairness and raising revenue through taxes on the wealthiest New Yorkers and large corporations.
 Revenue would go to the state general fund for priorities including housing, climate and education.
 The package includes: 1) revisions to the state income tax system to raise taxes on the wealthiest New Yorkers (A1281 Meeks/S1622 Jackson; 2) an increase in corporate taxes on companies with over $2.5 million in profits (A1971 Kelles/S953 Hoylman-Sigal; 3) capital gains tax reforms (A676 Kim/S1439 Rivera); and 4) an “heirs’ tax” on inheritances of over $250,000 (A2049 Solages/S914 Brisport).